tonylubin/webscraper/README.md

 * Off-canvas Navigation menu (burger-style) with links to other website pages.

-* Form(s) as input for setting up price alert, reminder and unsubscription(deletion).
+* Form, with validation, as input for setting up price alert, reminder and unsubscription(deletion).

 * EJS - setting for the html template engine for server-side rendering with views (webpages) and partials (reusable code for pages).